bilde2910/FreeField/docs/permissions.rst

 The default group for new members is "Registered member."
 This can be changed on the "Permissions" section of the administration pages.

-If you wish to manually approve new members before granting them access to FreeField, then this is not the setting you should change.
+.. hint:: If you wish to manually approve new members before granting them
+          access to FreeField, then this is not the setting you should change.
           Instead, look into :ref:`manual-approval`.

 Managing permissions
 --------------------